EightFold24/pwa-training/04-clean-code/05-comments/README.md

 2. You think: "How stupid I was then, and how much smarter I'm now", and rewrite using the "more obvious and correct" variant.
 3. ...The urge to rewrite was good.
 But in the process you see that the "more obvious" solution is actually lacking.
 You even dimly remember why, because you already tried it long ago.
 You revert to the correct variant, but the time was wasted.

-Comments that explain the solution are very important.
+Comments that explain a non-obvious solution are very important.
 They help to continue development the right way.

-Any subtle features of the code?
+### Any subtle features of the code?
 Where they are used?
-: If the code has anything subtle and counter-intuitive, it's definitely worth commenting.
+If the code has anything subtle and counter-intuitive, it's definitely worth commenting.

 ## Summary